 When calling, have the booking reference, the lead passenger name, and the date of death ready.
 If travel insurance was in place, cancel with Jet2 first, then submit the insurance claim with the cancellation confirmation.

-For related guidance, see our what to do when someone dies hub, our guide to cancelling a TUI holiday when someone dies, our guide to notifying easyJet when someone dies, our guide to cancelling a Ryanair flight when someone dies, and our guide to cancelling a Virgin Atlantic flight when someone dies.
+For related guidance, see our what to do when someone dies hub, our guide to cancelling a TUI holiday when someone dies, our guide to notifying easyJet when someone dies, our guide to cancelling a Ryanair flight when someone dies, our guide to cancelling a Virgin Atlantic flight when someone dies, and our guide to notifying the DVLA when someone dies.